 Red – known for its intense purifying and regenerating nature, it’s suited for normal to oily skin types;

-Green – powerful cosmetic clay, known for quick and intense sebum absorbancy, pore reducing, and skin smoothing abilities.
+Green – powerful cosmetic clay, known for quick and intense sebum absorbancy, pore reduction, and skin smoothing abilities.
 Being skin astringent, green clay is recommended for oily, acne-prone skin types.

 I chose to try Cattier Pink Clay Mask for sensitive skin because it was potentially the mildest clay available.
 I liked it from the first try and continued using it.
 This is a ready-to-use product, which is very easy to spread.
 The main benefits of this clay are that it makes the skin look healthy, clean, and refreshed.
 The ingredient list is simple, but along with kaolin, there’s also peppermint extract, shea butter, and aloe vera.